It’s time you jump into one of the most exciting fandoms with the most passionate following: K-Dramas. Here’s our list of recommendations!

 The show is packed with incredibly attractive actors, lots of emotional moments, and the most scalding slow burn of all time.
 It also features a badboy with a heart of gold that puts Draco Malfoy fanfics to shame and a lot of dramatic music swelling that you’ll laugh about at first but end up singing along to through your happy tears near the end.

-If you liked this: Boys over Flowers (also starring Lee Min-ho and actually The Cheesiest Show of All Time), Pinocchio (a story about journalists with intense family baggage)
+If you liked this: Boys over Flowers (also starring Lee Min-ho and actually The Cheesiest Show of All Time), Pinocchio (a story about journalists with intense family baggage), Secret Garden (a badass stunt actor and a spoiled CEO… with an eventual bodyswap!)

 ‘Emergency Couple’ (2014)